 All the major car rental companies are present in the Dominican Republic, located at international airports, as well as in-city.
 For the best rates, book online ahead of time on travel sites.

 Renting a car is useful if you’re staying in one particular region–such as Puerto Plata, Punta Cana, Samaná, or Barahona–to better explore the long coastline.
 In-city rentals are also available; stick to well-known brands or ask your hotel for referrals.
 Pick a four-wheel drive for added safety, and make sure you have a good country roadmap on hand.
 Investing in a reputable travel guidebook is a solid investment as well, and learning a few key Spanish phrases.

 To be eligible to rent a vehicle, you must:

 - Bring a valid drivers’ license from your home country.

 Go for full insurance coverage, including the Casa del Conductor option, which ensures you are not immediately sent to jail in case of a serious accident injuring another party.
 Cars are often rented with a full tank, and must be returned as such.

 Getting around the DR by charter flight is a possibility to quickly reach the various regions.
 The domestic airports listed below are used for charters or for limited scheduled flights between the DR’s major tourist hubs: Santo Domingo, Samaná, Punta Cana, Puerto Plata, and Barahona.
-Charter flight companies include Air Century, SAP Group, TAS Jet, M&N Aviation, and Aerolíneas Mas.
+Charter flight companies include Air Century, SAP Group, TAS Jet, and Aerolíneas Mas.